 Designed to allow 4-H 'ers to explore how information is moved: 1.
 From one part of the computer to the other; 2.
 Between two or more computer systems (networking); 3.Information stored.

-41514: Computer program, application, app, script, or coded system that is new and

-41515: Computer presentation (power point, web page/site, animated graphics,
+41514: Computer program, application, app, script, or coded system that is new and web page/site, animated graphics, 41516: Single computer system